ecopsychologer/pokeemerald/README.md

 # Pokémon Emerald

-This is a decompilation of Pokémon Emerald.
+This is a decompilation of Pokémon Emerald that is in the process of adding compatability with cheap reproduction carts.

 It builds the following ROM: